rhit-naviaujp/FOCUS/README.md

 ## 🚀News

+* [2025.01.03] [FOCUS(DINOv2-G)](https://drive.google.com/drive/folders/1IcyZnqc4vcsvSUcKb2llYGPt3ClFGjPl) checkpoints are now opensource.
+You can follow the guidelines [here](#quick-start) to quickly leverage the state-of-the-art performance of our model.
+Hope you enjoy it!
 * [2024.12.16] Our code is released!
 Feel free to contact us if you have any questions!
 * [2024.12.10] Our paper has been accepted by AAAI2025!🔥